The founding Chairman of the Committee on Hydro Carbon of the House of Representatives, geologist and Rep. Adolph Akwe Lawrence, age 50, is dead.

 Rep. Lawrence formerly served the Committee on Lands, Mines, Energy & Environment before the founding of Hydro Carbon, were he served as its first Chairman, up to his death.
 He also served the Investment and Concessions and Youth and Sports and the Contracts and Monopolies committees.

-Montserrado County District #15 Rep. Lawrence died early Monday morning near the Tower Hill Community, Robertsfield Highway in a tragic motor accident, following the celebration of his 50th birthday in Buchanan on Sunday, March 25 at the home of his wife, Grand Bassa County Senator Nyonblee Karnga-Lawrence.
+Montserrado County District #15 Rep. Lawrence died early Monday morning near the Tower Hill Community, Robertsfield Highway in a tragic motor accident, following the celebration of his 50th birthday in Buchanan on the night of Sunday, March 24 at the home of his wife, Grand Bassa County Senator Nyonblee Karnga-Lawrence.

 The vehicle conveying the representative also had on board Carlos Tingban Edison, Chairman of the UL-based Students’ Unification Party (SUP); as well as Gwendolyn Dabah Wilson, a recent graduate of the University.
 Ms. Wilson died, while Edison survived, severely wounded.